-Before you choose a braid style you will want to know more about it.
-And I believe you are here because you choose Cornrows.
-Cornrows also called Canerows is one the well know and trendy hairstyle that can be worn with or without extension.
+Before you choose a braid style, you will want to know more about it, right?
+And I believe you are here because you picked Cornrows.

-You probably want a low maintenance hairstyle and choose Cornrows, but you still doubt it’s durability and wants to get straight answers.
+You probably heard that Cornrows is a low maintenance hairstyle, but you still doubt it’s durability.
 Don’t worry because we got you covered.
-So how long Cornrows last?

-Cornrows on natural hair or with extension can last for 2-6 weeks depending on your maintenance routine, size-length of braids, how fast your hair grows, hair type and the quality of extension used.
+Cornrows on natural hair or with extension can last for 2-6 weeks depending on your maintenance routine, size-length of braids, how fast your hair grows, hair type, and the quality of extension used.

 And in some cases, itching and dry scalp plus painful and tight styling can interfere with how long it lasts.

 - Can Fermented Rice Water Go Bad?